Little9070/Little9070s-stuff/index.md

 # Contacts

-If you need to contact me for a question, site issue, etc, message me on Discord at "**Little9070#3932**"
+If you need to contact me for a question, site issue, etc, join the Discord server in the top left corner. (broken on mobile for unknown reasons)